Durlabh001/delta-demo/README.md

 # delta-demo
-This is a practice project for github.
+This is a practice project for github..